Academy Awards: Telecast

-Some years, the ceremony is moved into the first Sunday of March to avoid a clash with the Winter Olympic Games.
+Some years, the ceremony is moved into the first Sunday of March to avoid a clash with the Winter Olympics.
 Another reason for the move to late February and early March is to avoid the awards ceremony occurring so close to the religious holidays of Passover and Easter, which for decades had been a grievance from members and the general public.
 Advertising is somewhat restricted, as traditionally no film studios or competitors of official Academy Award sponsors may advertise during the telecast.
 As of 2020, the production of the Academy Awards telecast held the distinction of winning one the highest number of Emmys in history, with 54 wins and 280 nominations overall.

 After many years of being held on Mondays at 6:00 p.m.
-Pacific/9:00 pm Eastern, since the 1999 ceremony, it was moved to Sundays at 5:30 pm PT/8:30 pm ET.
-The reasons given for the move were that more viewers would tune in on Sundays, that Los Angeles rush-hour traffic jams could be avoided, and an earlier start time would allow viewers on the East Coast to go to bed earlier.
+Pacific/9:00 p.m.
+Eastern, since the 1999 ceremony, it was moved to Sundays at 5:30 p.m.
+PT/8:30 p.m.
+ET.
+The reasons given for the move were that more viewers would tune in on Sundays, that Los Angeles rush-hour traffic jams could be avoided, and an earlier start time would prevent the ceremony from going late into the night in the East.
 For many years the film industry opposed a Sunday broadcast because it would cut into the weekend box office.

 In 2010, the Academy contemplated moving the ceremony even further back into January, citing television viewers' fatigue with the film industry's long awards season.
 However, such an accelerated schedule would dramatically decrease the voting period for its members, to the point where some voters would only have time to view the contending films streamed on their computers, as opposed to traditionally receiving the films and ballots in the mail.
 Additionally, a January ceremony on Sunday would clash with National Football League (NFL) playoff games.
 In 2018, the Academy announced that the ceremony would be moved from late February to mid-February beginning with the 92nd Academy Awards in 2020.
-In 2024, the ceremony was moved to an even earlier start time of 4:00 pm PT/7:00 p.m.
-ET, the apparent impetus being the ability for ABC to air a half-hour of primetime programming as a lead-out program at 7:30 p.m.
+In 2024, the ceremony was moved to an even earlier start time of 4:00 p.m.
+PT/7:00 p.m.
+ET, in an effort to improve East Coast viewership by having it conclude within primetime hours.
+The change also gave the ability for ABC to air a half-hour of primetime programming as a lead-out program at 7:30 p.m.
 PT/10:30 p.m.
-ET.
+ET, after having sometimes done so in the late-night block following late local newscasts.

 Originally scheduled for April 8, 1968, the 40th Academy Awards ceremony was postponed for two days, because of the assassination of Dr. Martin Luther King, Jr. On March 30, 1981, the 53rd Academy Awards was postponed for one day, after the attempted assassination of President Ronald Reagan and others in Washington, D.C.